10 Tips to Save Money on Holiday Shopping

 10) Consider Alternative Gifts

 Give time instead of money by making gifts that cost way less than something from the store.
 Bake cookies for neighbors, write stories for young children, turn your camera roll into an actual photo album or a personalized calendar.
 These things have value that don’t show up on a price tag.
+Want more inspiration?
+Check out these Gift Ideas for Any Occassion for Little-to-No Money.

 Yes, the holiday season is defined as the time between Thanksgiving and New Year’s Eve.
 However the time to start holiday shopping is year-round – it’ll save you money, and stress, so you can enjoy the holidays more.